 Stealth VPN providers

-Several excellent VPN providers offer StealthVPN connections on their servers (check the list below).
+Several excellent VPN providers offer StealthVPN (secure VPN) connections on their servers (check the list below).

-ibVPN is one of my favorite VPN services as it provides a lot of exciting features (take a look at my complete ibVPN review).
+ibVPN is one of my favorite VPN services as it provides a lot of exciting features (take a look at my complete ibVPN review), including a variety of servers or protocols.
 Regarding StealthVPN, ibVPN includes access to all three implementations (OpenVPN with obfsproxy, SSTP and Softether).
 The first two options are available within the Windows application, while users may install Softether on Windows, Linux, and Mac OS as a standalone client app.

 IPVanish can obfuscate the OpenVPN traffic on two ports: 1194 and 443 (HTTPS).
 Choose the port and check the Obfuscate OpenVPN traffic option.
 It is available for the Windows application.